trhacknon/EMAGNET/README.md

 - In theory this means: none *active* pro-members will be able to list recent uploads anymore wich means we cant see recent uploads unless you have access to  scrape.pastebin.com/api.php , and snce they *really* closed the opportunity to become a pro member for new and old members things become really difficult to maintain without my server for host files - Maybe you know someone that that is willing to help you and share the the urls same way as I did on my server, then add your friends domain were urls are stored to PASTEBIN=, in ~/.config/emagnet.conf.
 Or you can setup a tunnel or a vpn aswell from the whitelisted ip.

-- Understand this better by vist https://pastebin.com/languages -> choose any syntax and you will list recent uploads -> now visit the default syntax section: https://pastebin.com/archive/text - it affects no one more then emagnet users kthat have been using this section without any api key - get it?
+- Understand this better by vist https://pastebin.com/languages -> choose any syntax and you will list recent uploads -> now visit the default syntax section: https://pastebin.com/archive/text - it affects no one more then emagnet users and few other scrapers that have been using this section without any api key for free - get it?
 Cool!

 As soon as I got another server up in another country and things works again - wich will be within few days - you wont see this message anymore .  :-)